nebulon42/tools/README.md

 -	### `interactive-sr`

-	A macro for calling Vim to interactively search and replace a regex on a list of files.
+	Use Vim to perform an interactive search and replace on a list of files.
+Use y/n/a to confirm (y) or reject (n) a replacement, or to replace (a)ll.

 -	### `lint`